-Americans love hot dogs — whether at ball games, BBQs, or street carts, they’re one of the most eaten foods in the country.
+Americans love hot dogs.
+Whether it’s at ball games, backyard BBQs, or street carts, they’re one of the most eaten foods in the country.
 And it’s one of those foods you love, but you’d rather not think too hard about what’s inside.

 While oftentimes you’re right to be wary of the ingredients in hot dogs, there are brands dedicated to using only real meat — no nitrates, no fillers, no artificial extras.